 The multidisciplinary University of Maryland Pain Center is located at to University of Maryland Rehabilitation & Orthopaedic Institute and provides acute postoperative and chronic outpatient pain management and consultations at to University of Maryland Rehabilitation & Orthopaedic Institute and at the University Center Campus.
 The newly-designed pain center has five examination rooms, three post-procedure recovery areas and a procedure room equipped with fluoroscopy.

-The Baltimore Veteran's Affairs Medical Center (pictured left) is conveniently connected to the University of Maryland Hospital via a walkway.
+The Baltimore Veteran's Affairs Medical Center (pictured right) is conveniently connected to the University of Maryland Hospital via a walkway.
 The 154-bed facility has nine operating rooms equipped with state of the art technology, including the first filmless radiology department and the computerized medical record.

 A network of physiologic monitors allows access from each operating room to the physiologic status of patients in the preoperative areas, intensive care units and the emergency room.
 The medical center has the largest funded research and development program in the VA system.